 Now that you know the processes to be automated, you can understand which attributes of RPA vendors are more relevant for your business.
 For example, you should consider automating part of your candidate processes with RPA to see how easy-to-use the RPA tool is.

-Get the prefilled checklist with all RPA tools & add your criteria to prepare a short list within minutes
+Get the list of all RPA tools to prepare your short list within minutes

 First, I would prioritize vendors that your company is buying from.
 If you are working for a Fortune 500, your company is probably already purchasing from established technology providers or BPO providers that provide RPA services.
 Established procurement relations can help you quickly make purchases.
 Additionally, by buying multiple services from a vendor, you provide more leverage to the procurement team which can help them negotiate good prices.